How to Roast a Chicken for a Simple Weeknight Dinner

 I created this recipe because I believe every home cook should have a go-to method for making a wholesome, satisfying meal without stress.
 Roasting a chicken is perfect for busy weeknights—it’s simple to prep, requires minimal hands-on time, and delivers a delicious and nourishing dinner the whole family will love.
 Plus, the leftovers can easily be repurposed into soups, salads, or sandwiches, making it a practical choice for anyone looking to save time and effort in the kitchen.
 Also, don’t forget to turn those bones into the best homemade broth!

-Easy Preparation: This recipe uses easy pantry staples and takes no time at all to prep to get into your oven.
+• Easy Prep: This recipe uses easy pantry staples and takes no time at all to prep to get into your oven.

-Cost-Effective: A whole chicken is usually very affordable.
-Plus, you’ll have leftovers that can be used in various dishes throughout the week.
+• Cost-Effective: A whole chicken is usually very affordable.
+Plus, you’ll have leftovers that can be used in various dishes throughout the week and don’t forget to use the bones for broth.

-Versatile: Roasted chicken can be enjoyed on its own or used in a variety of recipes.
+• Versatile: Roasted chicken can be enjoyed on its own or used in so many different recipes.

 Ingredient Breakdown